 Joint mortgage affordability

 When applying for a mortgage alongside someone else, the provider will typically take into account both applicants’ combined annual income.
-This allows them to borrow more since their loan amount is based on both incomes instead of just one individual’s salary.
-Thus, by including two sources of earnings in their affordability assessment, couples are able to maximize their borrowing potential and gain access to larger mortgages than if they had applied alone.
+This allows potential borrowers to borrow more since their loan amount is based on both incomes instead of just one individual’s salary.
+Thus, by including two sources of earnings in their assessment of affordability, couples are able to maximize their borrowing potential and gain access to larger mortgages than if they had applied alone.

 For instance, two applicants earning an annual salary of £30,000 may be eligible to borrow up to a total of between £240,000 and £300,000.